Phu255/Nabilarobe-store/README.md

 - Choose images from Product and mark them with many types to make it appear in the Homepage (Active Record Query Interface)

-- Filter Product by highest or lowest price
+- Filter Product by highest or lowest price ,create a button that click it and only latest ,greatest products appear

 - Click the item in the Homepage ,it link to Product#show that item